Skip To Main Content

 The 2024 season was nothing short of historic for Elliott and the Seawolves.
 After finishing 0-10 (0-8 CAA) in 2023 and being projected to finish last in the league, the team completed a stunning turnaround by going 8-4 overall and 5-3 in conference play.
 The dramatic improvement marked Stony Brook’s first winning season since 2018, its highest national ranking in six years (No. 16), and a No. 24 finish in the final Stats Perform regular season poll.

-Under Elliott’s guidance, kicker Enda Kirby earned All-CAA Second Team honors and rewrote the record books, setting program records for most field goals made in a season, most attempts, and the highest field goal percentage in Stony Brook history.
+Under Elliott’s guidance, kicker Enda Kirby earned All-CAA Second Team honors and rewrote the record books, setting program records for most field goals made in a season, most attempts, and highest field goal percentage in Stony Brook history.
 On kickoffs, Spencer Biscoe helped the Seawolves rank third in the CAA in both touchbacks and total kickoff yards.
 In the punting game, Elliott coached Clayton Taylor to the third-best punting average in the conference (39.7), while Taylor’s 42.3-yard average ranked second all-time at Stony Brook.
 The special teams unit also contributed two blocked punts on the season.

-In his first season at MoState, Elliott mentored the outside linebackers and was part of a solid Bears defensive unit in 2022 that included four all-conference selections.
-Elliott's position group boasted a number of young standouts, including sophomore stalwart Tahj Chambers who racked up 35 total tackles, 4.5 for loss, a pair of interceptions and 2.0 sacks.
+In his first season at Missouri State, Elliott mentored the outside linebackers and was part of a defensive unit in 2022 that produced four all-conference selections.
+His position group featured standout performances from players such as Tahj Chambers, who posted 35 tackles, 4.5 tackles for loss, two interceptions, and two sacks.

-In his second season at MoState, he helped Todric McGee and Devin Goree to the All-MVFC squad and guided corner back Avery Powell to the FCS Freshman All-America Team.
-The team ranked top-five in numerous defensive categories for the conference such as interceptions, fumbles forced, and fumbles recovered, and
+In his second season at Missouri State, he helped Todric McGee and Devin Goree earn All-MVFC honors and guided cornerback Avery Powell to FCS Freshman All-America recognition.
+The defense ranked top five in the conference in multiple categories, including interceptions, forced fumbles, and fumble recoveries.

 Stony Brook University Athletics loading logo